WAHearer/ProteinMoE/README.md

 # ProteinMoE
-An MoE for protein mutation prediction
+A MoE for protein mutation prediction